 Employers should take all reasonable steps to ensure that staff members are protected against vaccine-preventable diseases.
-Where healthcare workers may be at significant occupational risk of acquiring or transmitting a vaccine-preventable disease, a comprehensive occupational vaccination program should be implemented.
+Where members of the workforce may be at significant occupational risk of acquiring or transmitting a vaccine-preventable disease, a comprehensive occupational vaccination program should be implemented.
 Such a program should include:

-- a vaccination policy - maintenance of current staff vaccination records - provision of information about the relevant vaccine-preventable diseases - the management of vaccine refusal (which should, for example, include reducing the risk of a healthcare worker transmitting disease to a vulnerable patient).
+- a vaccination policy - maintenance of current staff vaccination records - provision of information about the relevant vaccine-preventable diseases - the management of vaccine refusal (which should, for example, include reducing the risk of a member of the workforce transmitting disease to a vulnerable patient).

-Healthcare facilities should advise healthcare workers of the potential consequences if they refuse reasonable requests for immunisation.
+Healthcare facilities should advise members of the workforce of the potential consequences if they refuse reasonable requests for immunisation.
 Such advice and refusal to comply should be documented.
-Duties may be modified if healthcare workers have a confirmed infection that may directly affect the risk of transmission of infection during exposure-prone procedures.
+Duties may be modified if members of the workforce have a confirmed infection that may directly affect the risk of transmission of infection during exposure-prone procedures.
 This is determined at the local facility level.